Live in the LBC & Diamonds in the Rough

-Live in the LBC & Diamonds in the Rough is the first live DVD, and compilation album by heavy metal band Avenged Sevenfold released on September 16, 2008 by Warner Bros.
+Live in the LBC & Diamonds in the Rough is the first live DVD and compilation album by American heavy metal band Avenged Sevenfold, released on September 16, 2008 by Warner Bros.
 Records.
-The live DVD features the band's April 10, 2008 show at Long Beach Arena headlining the Rockstar Taste of Chaos tour, while the CD contains previously unreleased B-sides that were recorded during the making of the band's self-titled 2007 album, plus covers, and other never-before-heard material.
+It features the band's April 10, 2008 show at Long Beach Arena headlining the Rockstar Taste of Chaos tour, while the CD contains previously unreleased B-sides that were recorded during the making of the band's self-titled 2007 album, plus covers and other never-before-heard material.

 Production and release

 The DVD was directed by Core Entertainment's Rafa Alcantara, who also worked on the band's critically acclaimed 2007 road documentary All Excess.

 On August 15, 2008, a trailer was released by Avenged Sevenfold on their YouTube channel.
-On September 5, 2008, Avenged Sevenfold released the live version of "Seize the Day" from the DVD through their imeem account.
+On September 5, 2008, Avenged Sevenfold released the live version of "Seize the Day" from the DVD through their Imeem account.
 "Unholy Confessions" and "Scream" were later streamed before the release as well.

 There are two alternate mixes of songs on their self-titled album: